dimgel/cpp-linux-scripts/README.md

 # Writing linux scripts in C++

 Disclaimer: please stop telling me this is bad idea or bad implementation.
-I don't care; was just trying C++ filesystem API; haven't yet created (and so far have no plans to create) any useful C++ scripts; uploaded it to github because was asked to; and was very surprised to get huge feedback, enhacement requests and pull requests for such trivial next-to-hello-world program.
+I don't care; was just trying C++ filesystem API; had fun setting executable bit on a `.cpp` file; haven't yet created (and so far have no plans to create) any useful C++ scripts; uploaded it to github because was asked to; and was very surprised to get huge feedback, enhacement requests and even pull requests O_O for such trivial next-to-hello-world program.

+BTW, anyone needs remote Software Developer?
+Middle C++, Senior Java / Scala / PHP / fullstack web.
+Resume: [http://dimgel.me/en/Dmitry_Grigoriev_resume_en-short.pdf](http://dimgel.me/en/Dmitry_Grigoriev_resume_en-short.pdf)

 ## In short